Mandalorian444/MPT/README.md

 - Price line chart per item
 - Save files stored in xml format

+## Dependencies
+Dependencies are managed through the vcpkg.json file.
+If you have vcpkg, you should be able to simply run ```vcpkg install``` to build the needed libraries.
+See the [vcpkg repo](https://github.com/Microsoft/vcpkg) for more help.

 ## TODO
 - Separate lines on line chart by brand/store
 - Search for items in the list
 - Hotkeys, mostly for saving
+- Finalize in-progress changes so application matches version from example image